Are SAT and ACT Prep Classes a Good Investment?

 What can a student hope to get from paying out hundreds of dollars for a resource like this?
 In my homeschooled daughter’s case, quite a bit.
 After choosing a class to guide her through preparation for the ACT, we managed to raise her score by three points in just six months.
 The impact was significant, as it qualified her for a new level of scholarships at her college of choice.
 The result?
 An additional $3,000 per year in scholarship funding based solely on her ACT score.

 If you’re looking for financial aid, check out Scholarship Owl.
-It allows you apply for multiple scholarships on the one platform.
+It allows you to apply for multiple scholarships on one platform.

 For other students, the payoff may not be solely financial.